Robert Milkins: 2016/2017 season

 Milkins lost in the third round of the Indian Open 4–2 to amateur David Lilley.
 He did not win another match at the venue stage of a ranking event until November when he beat Hamza Akbar 6–1 at the UK Championship.
 Milkins followed that up with a 6–5 victory over Hammad Miah, before playing in his opinion the worst match of his professional career as he was defeated 6–1 by Mark Selby.
 His first ranking event quarter-final in two years came at the Scottish Open by beating Anthony Hamiltom 4–3, but he lost 5–3 to Judd Trump.
 At the next Home Nations event, the Welsh Open he went one better by overcoming Kurt Maflin 5–2 to play in his sixth ranking event semi-final.
 Stuart Bingham whitewashed him 6–0.

+2022/2023 season

+At the 2023 World Championship, Milkins beat Joe Perry 10–9 in the first round, having trailed 2–7.
+Milkins then lost his next match to Si Jiahui 7–13 in the last 16.

+2023/2024 season

+At the 2023 UK Championships, Milkins reached the last 16 where he was defeated 5–6 by Ronnie O'Sullivan.
+At the 2024 Masters, he was defeated 1–6 by Mark Selby in the first round.
+Milkins reached the second round of the 2024 World Championship where he lost heavily to David Gilbert 4–13.

 Personal life

-Milkins has spoken openly about problems with debt, lack of motivation and over-dependence on alcohol consumption.
+Milkins has spoken openly about problems with debt, lack of motivation and harmful use of alcohol.
 He was coached by 1979 World Champion Terry Griffiths up until the end of the 2014/2015 season.
 He has three children.